UdayLab/PAMI/docs/manuals/utilization.md

 result

 #Visualize the plots
-from PAMI.extras.graph import dataFrameInToFigures as dif
+from PAMI.extras.graph import DF2Fig as dif

 #Pass the result data frame to the class
 ab = dif.dataFrameInToFigures(result)
 #Draw the graphs